-Northumbria University has appointed three creative researchers as part of its role in a £4m Arts and Humanities Research Council-funded project designed to develop and share talent within the region’s creative, digital and IT sector.
+Northumbria University has appointed new creative researchers as part of its role in a £4m Arts and Humanities Research Council-funded project designed to develop and share talent within the region’s creative, digital and IT sector.

 Based at the Northern Design Centre, the trio will be engaging with local companies to establish how design skills and technology can be shared and applied to solve a variety of challenges.

-Mark Bailey is the academic lead for Creative Fuse at Northumbria and said: “We’re really pleased to have Emmanouil, Kate and Nate on board to help us deliver the Creative Fuse project.
+Mark Bailey is the academic lead for Creative Fuse at Northumbria and said: “We’re really pleased to have Emmanouil and Nate on board to help us deliver the Creative Fuse project.
 They have complimentary skills and experience and a really strong creative energy which will be key when it comes to engaging with businesses and promoting different creative practices.

 “To start with their role will be all about understanding what the creative, digital and IT sector looks like in the North East right now.
 That will help us develop ideas to promote the skills and talent we have, ensure we can retain that talent in the region and find ways to support collaborative partnerships to share talent and ideas.”